jadecobra/python_tdd_exercises/source/classes/unittest.rst

   .. code-block:: python

+    TypeError:
-    TypeError: TestUnittest.test_assert_is_not()
+        TestUnittest.test_assert_is_not()
         takes 0 positional arguments but 1 was given

   because a :ref:`method<what is a method?>` of an :ref:`instance<how to test if something is an instance>` takes the :ref:`instance of the class<how to test if something is an instance>` (``self``) it belongs to as the first argument.

 * I add the :ref:`staticmethod decorator<what is the staticmethod decorator?>` to :ref:`test_assert_is_not`

   .. code-block:: python
-    :lineno-start: 81
+    :lineno-start: 86
-    :emphasize-lines: 4
+    :emphasize-lines: 3

-    class TestUnittest(object):

-        # pass
+            TOOLBOX.assertEqual(reality, my_expectation)

         @staticmethod
         def test_assert_is_not():